mmore500/signalgp-lite/joss/paper.md

 SignalGP-Lite evolved full solutions in half as many generations compared to SignalGP when regulation was enabled.
 Moreover, fewer replicates failed to reach a full solution in 10000 generations under SignalGP-Lite.
 With regulation disabled, however, the performance of both libraries was similar.

-# Projects Using the Sofrware
+# Projects Using the Software

 SignalGP-Lite is used in DISHTINY, a digital framework for studying organism multicelularity.